Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 ----

-An array can be declared with the following syntax.
+An array can be defined with the following syntax.

 ``` {.C .syntax}
 data_type1 array1[int1];